Behavioral Health Transition to Managed Care

 - Enrollment notices will be issued to eligible individuals by NY Medicaid Choice in three phases:

-October 1, 2015 - Mainstream Plans and HARPs implement non-HCBS behavioral health services for enrolled members
+October 1, 2015 Medicaid Managed Care plans and HARPs implement expansion of non-HCBS behavioral health services for enrolled members

 Rest of State Implementation

-April 1, 2016 - First Phase of HARP Enrollment Letters Distributed
+April 1, 2016 - First phase of HARP enrollment notices issued

 Explanation of Initial Enrollment Process

-- Individuals initially identified by NYS as HARP eligible, who are already enrolled in an MCO with a HARP, will be passively enrolled in that plan´s affiliated HARP product after the 30 day opt out period.
+- Individuals initially identified by the State as HARP eligible, who are already enrolled in an MCO whose parent company operates a HARP, will be passively enrolled in that plan´s affiliated HARP product after the 30 day opt out period.

 - Individuals identified for passive enrollment will be contacted by the NYS Enrollment Broker.